 The Failure of a Working Homeschool Mom

 When we first started homeschooling I went full-steam ahead.
+We chose the Charlotte Mason philosophy and I learned everything I could about this amazing educator.
 I tackled homeschooling like I had every job I ever had.
 I was going to conquer all doubts and my children were going to be brilliant.
 We were going to go on field trips, learn to play several instruments, tour art museums, learn Latin and Greek, and ace every standardized test out there.

 I know that sounds completely ridiculous, but it wasn’t to me.
 It was what it was going to be.
 I could see absolutely no other outcome.
 Oh, and did I mention that we would all be happy, well-adjusted, with clean clothes and homecooked meals?
 Now that I type that out I can see how completely ludicrous those thoughts were.
 And, it’s pretty easy to see why everything fell completely apart in the first 6 weeks.